shivaduke28/kanikama-docs/docs/components/kanikama-manager.md

 This component requires a Unity's Camera component to control the timing of lighting updates.
 Because its rendering result will not be used, set 1px RenderTexture to its RenderTarget.

-The depth of the Camera need to be less than the depth of the Main Camera, and greater than that of Cameras used by `Kanikama Monitor Group` (may be `-1` in VRChat).
+The depth of the Camera need to be less than the depth of the Main Camera, and greater than that of Cameras used by [Kanikama Monitor Group](kanikama-monitor-group).

 |Property|Function|
 |-|-|